Sam7367238/AymanStarterKit/README.md

 ## Starter Kit

 This is my starter kit for Laravel, use it if you want.
+It has authentication with simple but optional CSS in the layout file.
+Note: This will be updated to Laravel 13 when I start using Laravel again; I'm too busy with Symfony, but feel free to submit a pull request.